moby/moby/man/docker-network-ls.1.md

 The `id` filter matches on all or part of a network's ID.

-The following filter matches all networks with a name containing the `06e7eef01700` string.
+The following filter matches all networks with an ID containing the `63d1ff1f77b0...` string.

 ```bash
 $ docker network ls --filter id=63d1ff1f77b07ca51070a8c227e962238358bd310bde1529cf62e6c307ade161